 - Once your Interest Form has been approved, complete an Application to Process Payment Cards (EC-APP).

-- Approval must be obtained by your department's Business Manager before submitting to the eCommerce office.
+- Approval must be obtained by your department's Business Manager before submitting to the eCO.

 - Note that a University eCommerce 'Merchant Account' is established for each major department on campus that accepts payment cards.
 If your department does not currently have its own Merchant Account, certain minimum sales thresholds apply for establishment of a new Merchant Account.

 - Note also that you must know detailed information about your potential payment card processing setup to fill out this application.
-Required fields include: business case, frequency and volume of transactions, types of processing requested (e.g., online, Point of Sale), Banner Fund code to deposit revenues into and from which to charge credit card fees, draft refund policy, list of employees who will be handling card data, and agreement of the following:
+Required fields include: business case, frequency and volume of transactions, types of processing requested (e.g., online, face-to face/POS), Banner Fund code to deposit revenues into and from which to charge credit card fees, draft refund policy, list of employees who will be handling card data, and agreement to the following statements:

 - Storage/Retention: University staff and entities are prohibited from storing the Primary Account Number (PAN) or Sensitive Authentication Data (SAD), physically or electronically (e.g., computer hard drives, CDs, Disks, and other external storage media), after authorization of the transaction.
 Records pertaining to card transactions will be kept in a physically secure, limited access location for two fiscal years.
 If no litigation, claim, audit, or other official action involving the records has been initiated, all records will be destroyed via cross-cut shredding after this time period.